Businessplan.Earlylight.io | Updated: Feb 2026

 Bleiblerville Ranch Pilot

-Biodigester + BSF integration testbed for waste pre-treatment, frass efficacy studies, and stakeholder demonstrations.
+Modular BSF testbed for feedstock conditioning, frass efficacy studies, and stakeholder demonstrations.

 Role: Validation and education platform.